TannerDale/TannerDale/README.md

 I am a Ruby on Rails software developer specializing in back-end engineering.

 - I am curretly:
-  - Completing an education from the Turing School of Software and Design
+  - Completing an education at the Turing School of Software and Design
   - Learning C# on the side and hoping to make a video game someday soon
 - Fun Facts:
   - I have cooked over 100 briskets at once